keeganasmith/Data-Mining-Project/README.md

 4. Engineer static features, then optional leakage-safe temporal Elo + rolling-form features.
 5. Finalize `model_table.parquet` and downstream experiment artifacts in `data/processed/`.

+Data was obtained from a good samaritan [on github](https://github.com/keeganasmith/ATP_tennis_data).
+Originally obtained from ATP official website.
 ## How to reproduce (Colab + local)

 This repository is designed to run in Google Colab or locally with the same command sequence.